acgetchell/blog/content/posts/designing-a-metropolis-class.md

 [^6]: It would be almost hopelessly complex if we had to consider the entire history of the universe to advance a single timestep!

+[^7]: Alas, it isn't quite this simple because Metropolis-Hastings behaves badly (_gets stuck_) if the acceptance ratio of moves is below ~25%.
+Alternatives are needed if this is the case, which, for sufficiently large triangulations, indeed occurs.

 [1]: http://arxiv.org/abs/hep-th/0105267